intentee/paddler.intentee.com/content/docs/starting-out/setup-a-basic-llm-cluster.md

 To complete the basic cluster setup, we need to start an agent that will connect to the balancer.
 Running `paddler agent --help` will show you all the available options for the agent.
 There aren't many of them, and only two are needed when you start the agent: the management service's address and port, and the number of slots.

-When starting the balancer, we set up the management service port to 8060, so this is what we'll use to tell the agent where to connect.
+When starting the balancer, we set the management service port to 8060, so this is what we'll use to tell the agent where to connect.
 The number of slots is the number of concurrent requests we want the agent to handle.
 Let's start with 2.
 With that, we can start the agent with the following command:

 ```bash
 paddler agent --management-addr 127.0.0.1:8060 --slots 2